 As previously stated old growth teak is one of the rarest species of wood in the world due to its depletion over centuries of exploitation by the lumber industry.
 While plantation teak is now being grown, it is extremely expensive due to the worldwide demand for teak drastically outweighing the supply from these few plantations.

 Our mission is to provide sustainably produced furniture to you at an affordable price.
 This is why we elect to use reclaimed teak for the production of all our pieces.

 So what is reclaimed teak?
 Reclaimed teak is teak wood harvested from old, unused structures.
 Due to teak's natural decay resistance and durability over eras, this wood has the same quality that freshly-cut teak does.
-This gives each and every piece even more stories to tell as well!
-By recycling this teak, we ensure that the world's forests can recover, and we can continue providing you with quality furniture for a price that won't break the bank.
+By using recycled teak wood, we ensure that the world's forests can recover, and we can continue providing you with quality furniture for a price that won't break the bank.